zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### The Cost of Thinness (Intellectual Honesty)

-However, this thinness comes with a heavy price tag: **The engine offers zero assistance.**
+However, this thinness comes with a heavy price tag: **relative to more scaffolded designs, the engine offers no assistance.**

 In a more procedural game, a low roll might trigger a specific mechanical penalty that the rules handle for you (e.g., "Take 4 damage").
 In 24XX, a low roll only produces the word "setback."
 It is entirely up to the human beings at the table to decide what that means.